-- a.
-Prisoners will shave and shower daily and be taken in groups not to exceed 10 men. - b.
-No prisoner is to be permitted to sit or lie down on a bunk between the hours of 0600 to 1130 and 1230 to 2000. - c.
+a.
+Prisoners will shave and shower daily and be taken in groups not to exceed 10 men.

+b.
+No prisoner is to be permitted to sit or lie down on a bunk between the hours of 0600 to 1130 and 1230 to 2000.

+c.
 Smoking is prohibited in the brig.
-At no time will any prisoner be allowed to have in his possession any matches, cigarette lighters, or any other inflammable materials. - d.
-Minimum and medium custody prisoners should be required to take one hour physical exercise daily, on the weather decks if practicable. - e.
-Maximum custody prisoners shall be given a minimum of 15 minutes physical exercise daily. - f.
-Prisoners are not to engage in conversation with guards, passengers, other prisoners or crew members. - g.
-See that prisoners are searched each time upon returning to the brig. - h.
+At no time will any prisoner be allowed to have in his possession any matches, cigarette lighters, or any other inflammable materials.

+d.
+Minimum and medium custody prisoners should be required to take one hour physical exercise daily, on the weather decks if practicable.

+e.
+Maximum custody prisoners shall be given a minimum of 15 minutes physical exercise daily.

+f.
+Prisoners are not to engage in conversation with guards, passengers, other prisoners or crew members.

+g.
+See that prisoners are searched each time upon returning to the brig.

+h.
 The use of mattresses in the brig area is prohibited.

-"i.
-Only a sliding bolt will be used to secure the door.
-Padlocks or other key locking devices will not be used".

 From: Commanding Officer,

-To: Brig Officer, USNS GENERAL JOHN HOPE (T-AF 110)
+To: Brig Officer, USNS GENERAL JOHN POPE (T-AFP 110)

 Subj: Confinement, request for; case of